-It takes a long time for the effects of alcohol to be cleared from your body, roughly one hour for each bottle of beer, Have a couple of beers if you wish, but have them at home.
+It takes a long time for the effects of alcohol to be cleared from your body, roughly one hour for each bottle of beer, glass of wine, or shot of liquor.
+Nothing but time will shed that alcohol - not showers, coffee, or other so-called remedies.

+Have a couple of beers if you wish, but have them at home.
 Then you don't have to go anywhere afterward.
 If you are going to drink, don't even think about riding.